Australia is an undeniably strange place. You never know – These weird facts about Australia may help you during your next pub trivia night.

 And think what you will of Julia Gillard, but you can’t say she didn’t work hard.

 During her three years in power, she managed to push through more legislation than any previous (male) PMs.
-Women get things done.
-End of story.

-24. Australia used to be home to Megafauna – giant creatures which roamed the land
+25. Australia used to be home to Megafauna – giant creatures which roamed the land

-Megafauna are giant animals, that can still be found around the world – such as in the form of elephants and giraffes.
+Megafauna are giant animals, that can still be found around the world, such as in the form of elephants and giraffes.

 Why?
-It’s been suggested that the country’s earliest inhabitants may have wiped them out, or a changing climate couuld have been responsible.
+It’s been suggested that the country’s earliest inhabitants may have wiped them out, or a changing climate could have been responsible.
 Yet, we’ll possibly never know.

 And maybe it’s for the best.
 I for one, find the idea of giant, veiny kangaroos terrifying.

-Truth.
 Australia is the ideal place for natural historians!

-26. The koala population are suffering from a chlamydia outbreak
+27. The koala population are suffering from a chlamydia outbreak

 Scariest perhaps, is disease and it is an STD that is threatening one of our most symbolic and beloved critters, the Koala.

 The strain affecting koalas is different to that of humans and in some parts of Oz, infection rates are as high as 90%.
 The animal could face extinction if more isn’t done to protect it.

-27. And the Tassie devil may be wiped out by a disease that causes facial tumours
+28. And the Tassie devil may be wiped out by a disease that causes facial tumours

 A parasitic cancer is also doing its best to wipe out the Tasmanian Devil, a species which is endemic to our southern state.

 Devil facial tumour disease causes large tumours to form on the devils, leading to death within three to five months.

 The concern for the devil is so great, that colonies are being set up in other states, in the hope of reintroducing them into the mainland (they are thought to have existed throughout other parts of Australia some 400 years ago).

-28. Tasmania has the cleanest air of anywhere in the world
+30. Tasmania has the cleanest air of anywhere in the world

 This hasn’t stopped me from wanting to move there to start my rescue dog farm, by any means.

-29. Australian’s invented the selfie, or at least the word
+31. Australians invented the selfie, or at least the word

 Although people worldwide have been taking photos of themselves pretty much since cameras were invented and narcissism can be traced back to Ancient Greece, the word itself was apparently invented by Australians.

-30. The Sydney Opera House design was inspired by an orange
+32. The Sydney Opera House design was inspired by an orange

 “SAILS ON THE HARBOUR!”
 Most people will say, when they ask what the Opera House is meant to represent.

-Not quite – Danish architect Jørn Utzon was actually influenced by a segmented orange.
+Not quite.
+Danish architect Jørn Utzon was actually influenced by a segmented orange.

 After going way over budget, the government at the time began to question his designs and estimates.
 He was forced to resign, despite popular opinion and left Australia after nine years of working on the project, never to return.

 It seems sad, but as his son Jan Utzon once noted, as the architect all he had to do was “…close his eyes to see it.”

-31. The capital Canberra is a compromise
+33. The capital Canberra is a compromise

 That’s right – Sydney is not the capital of Australia and don’t let any Melburnians hear you say anything otherwise.

 No one could agree on which city should be capital.
 Fortunately, Australia has quite the un-populated landmass, so it was decided that one would just be created instead.

 Walter Burley Griffin had the winning design, with it being selected from 137 entries in 1912.
 The city was founded in 1913, with the Commonwealth parliament moving to Canberra on 9 May 1927.

-“Canberra” is said to mean “meeting place” in a local indigenous language, but as usual, no one knows for sure.
+‘Canberra’ is said to mean ‘meeting place’ in a local indigenous language, but as usual, no one knows for sure.

-32. It’s an offence to have more than 50kg of potatoes on your person at anytime in Western Australia
+34. It’s an offence to have more than 50kg of potatoes on your person at anytime in Western Australia

 And it has been since 1946.